Request Units in Azure Cosmos DB

 Azure Cosmos DB supports many APIs, such as SQL, MongoDB, Cassandra, Gremlin, and Table.
 Each API has its own set of database operations.
 These operations range from simple point reads and writes to complex queries.
 Each database operation consumes system resources based on the complexity of the operation.

-The cost of all database operations is normalized by Azure Cosmos DB and is expressed by Request Units (or RUs, for short).
+Azure Cosmos DB normalizes the cost of all database operations using Request Units (or RUs, for short).
 Request unit is a performance currency abstracting the system resources such as CPU, IOPS, and memory that are required to perform the database operations supported by Azure Cosmos DB.

-The cost to do a point read (fetching a single item by its ID and partition key value) for a 1-KB item is 1 Request Unit (or 1 RU).
+The cost to do a point read (fetching a single item by its ID and partition key value) for a 1-KB item is one Request Unit (or one RU).
 All other database operations are similarly assigned a cost using RUs.
-No matter which API you use to interact with your Azure Cosmos DB container, costs are always measured by RUs.
+No matter which API you use to interact with your Azure Cosmos DB container, RUs measure the actual costs of using that API.
 Whether the database operation is a write, point read, or query, costs are always measured in RUs.

 The following image shows the high-level idea of RUs: